 - Zoe Barnard, DPHHS Medicaid & Health Services, Addictive & Mental Disorders Division Administrator

-This group will be reaching out to engage many other vital partners throughout the next year and welcomes ideas and feedback along the way.
+This group will reach out to engage many other vital partners throughout the next year and welcomes ideas and feedback.

 At MHCF, we understand the vital role public health plays in the health and well-being of Montana communities.
-While we are committed to strengthening the system, we know that a significant change cannot take place without the support, collaboration, and insight of partners across the state.
-We are committed to providing the support necessary so the design team can take the next steps in building a collaborative structure to provide support to strengthen Montana’s public health system.
+While we are committed to strengthening the system, we know that a significant change cannot occur without the support, collaboration, and insight of partners across the state.
+We are committed to providing the necessary support, so the design team can take the next steps in building a collaborative structure to provide support to strengthen Montana’s public health system.